Senior Contracting Officer

 Payment is due to the PPV within 30 days from the date of the valid invoice.

-Payment is made to the PPV within 24–48 hours after receipt of valid invoice.
-Similar to a credit card transaction, payment is processed by US Bank.
+Payment is made to the PPV within 24–48 hours after receipt of valid invoice, similar to a credit card transaction.
+The Financial Service Center, Austin, Tx administers the VA Fastpay program.

 All VA facilities are mandated to use the Fastpay method.
 OGA facilities have the option to use either Fastpay (subject to Financial Service Center, Austin, TX approval) or Net 30 terms.